btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-Wallet.md

 You can also use mobile apps to connect to your Bitcoin full node using either P2P or RPC.
 If you are on iOS you can easily connect to your Bitcoin full node using Fully Noded.

-To connect your BTCPay node to Fully Noded:
+To connect your BTCPay Server node to Fully Noded:

     1. Download Fully Noded from the App store.
-    2. In BTCPay, go to Server Settings > Services and click on the Full Node RPC.
+    2. In BTCPay Server, go to Server Settings > Services and click on the Full Node RPC.
     3. Open your Fully Noded app, Quick Connect QR.
-    4. Scan the QR code displayed on your BTCPay.
+    4. Scan the QR code displayed on your BTCPay Server.
     5. Your Bitcoin full node is now connected to Fully Noded.

 Here are some node statuses and network information you can easily monitor from your Fully Noded: